IFCDC9/IFCDC/replit.md

-# IFCDC Manual API
+# IFCDC Health System API

 ## Overview

-IFCDC Manual API is a Policy Acknowledgement System for managing policy chapters and tracking user acknowledgements.
-Staff members can view policy chapters and track which policies have been acknowledged.
-This is a standalone REST API built with Express and TypeScript, using PostgreSQL for data persistence via Prisma ORM.
+IFCDC Health System API is a comprehensive management system for the Imperial Foundation Community Development Center.
+It includes client management, encounter tracking, audit logging, and a public-facing website with Mental Health & Wellness Program information.
+This is a standalone REST API built with Express and TypeScript, using SQLite for data persistence.

 ## User Preferences